dmlc/dgl/apps/kg/README.md

 ## Usage

 DGL-KE doesn't require installation.
+The package contains two scripts `train.py` and `eval.py`.

-We can run `train.py` to train knowledge graph embeddings and run `eval.py` to evaluate the performance of the embeddings.
+* `train.py` trains knowledge graph embeddings and outputs the trained node embeddings and relation embeddings.

+* `eval.py` reads the pre-trained node embeddings and relation embeddings and evaluate how accurate to predict the tail node when given (head, rel, ?), and predict the head node when given (?, rel, tail).

 ### Input formats: